dzarda/ChibiPIO/README.md

 ## Notes

 Some simplifications were made to get this up and running:
-- ChibiOS/RT and ChibiOS/HAL are packaged together.
+- ChibiOS/RT and ChibiOS/HAL are packaged together
 - Only GCC is supported (could be expanded, combinatorics though...)
-- Only Cortex-M was considered.
+- Only Cortex-M was considered
+- ARM/Thumb interwork was not considered

 Side effects compared to the Makefile solution:
 - Support for each new platform must be explicitly added.
 - Compile parameters (like `-fno-rtti`) normally specified in the ChibiOS Makefile are lost.
+- FPU (hard/soft) build options must be handled manually
 - "Smart build" functionality (where only relevant sources are compiled) is lost.
 This is a non-issue IMHO, Chibi sources are quick to compile nowadays.